 Package Dependency Conflicts

-If APT reports unmet dependencies during installation, first update your package cache and upgrade existing packages:
+If APT reports unmet dependencies, update your package cache and upgrade existing packages:

 sudo apt update